brittonhayes/wheatle/README.md

-# Wheatle 🌾
+# The Price is Wheat 🌾

-A daily word game inspired by Wordle, but for wheat prices!
-Guess how many bushels of wheat you can buy with the price of everyday items.
+A daily guessing game where you estimate how many bushels of wheat you can buy with the price of everyday items.
+Inspired by Wordle, but with a twist on agricultural economics!

 ## 🎮 How to Play

-1. Each day, you'll see a different item with its current price
+1. **Daily Item**: Each day features a different item with its current price
-2. Guess how many bushels of wheat you could buy for that price
+2. **Make Your Guess**: Estimate how many bushels of wheat you could buy for that price
-3. You have 6 attempts to get as close as possible
-4. Get feedback on how accurate your guess was:
+3. **Get Feedback**: Receive accuracy feedback on your guess:
-   - 🎯 **Exact!** - Within 5% of the actual answer
+   - 🎯 **Exact!** - Within 10% of the actual answer
-   - 🔥 **Close!** - Within 15% of the actual answer
+   - 🌾 **Close!** - Within 25% of the actual answer
-   - 🌱 **Warm** - Within 30% of the actual answer
+   - 🌱 **Warm** - Within 50% of the actual answer
-   - 🌾 **Cold** - More than 30% off
+   - ❄️ **Cold** - More than 50% off
+4. **Six Chances**: You have up to 6 attempts to get as close as possible
+5. **Share Results**: Share your daily performance with friends

 ## 🚀 Getting Started